Augmented Reality filters: How Creators Can Use Them

 Platform Primary Audience Optimal Experience Type Average Engagement Time

-TikTok Gen Z and Millennials Interactive challenges 75-90 seconds
+TikTok Gen Z and younger Millennials Interactive challenges and short-form AR effects 75–90 seconds — winner for virality

 Conclusion